Exams 2021: Click here for latest updates on Class 10, Class 12 board exams of CBSE, ICSE, state boards

 CBSE

-As a major relief to students, the Central Board of Secondary Education (CBSE) announced that the Class 10 board examinations scheduled to be held from May 4 to June 7 had been cancelled while Class 12 board exams from May 4 to June 14 had been postponed.
+As a major relief to students, the Central Board of Secondary Education (CBSE) announced that the Class 10 board examinations scheduled to be held from May 4 to June 7 had been cancelled.

-There were few reports which claimed that the education ministry is planning to cancel the Class 12 board exam.
-However, the CBSE later clarified that the board is yet to take any decision and any decision will be announced officially.
+The education ministry had asked the states to send in their suggestions for the CBSE class 12 examinations till Tuesday, May 25.

-Class 10 Indian Certificate of Secondary Education Examination (ICSE) has been cancelled and the Class 12 Indian School Certificate (ISC) board examination has been deferred, announced by the Council for the Indian School Certificate Examinations (CISCE).
-This decision has been taken in the wake of rising COVID-19 cases in the country.
+However, several states such as Delhi, Punjab, West Bengal have requested the Central government to vaccinate teachers and students before the exams are conducted.

 Maharashtra